OphidiaBigData/ansible-role-ophidia-cluster/README.md

 15. mysql_subnet: subnetwork for MySQL server on the cluster nodes (for database grant)
 16. deploy_type: type of deployment ('install', 'configure' or 'complete')
 17. node_type: type of node to deploy ('server', 'io' or 'single')
+18. user_home: path of the user home directory

 Dependencies
 ------------